fzero/lhl-lectures/w4d3-project-planning/README.md

 Some large applications are structured as multiple SPAs with a few request-response actions in between.
 For example, Facebook and Twitter have a request-response login page, while the main application is a large SPA.
 A good exercise is using a few of your favourite web apps and trying to figure out which requests reload the whole page.

+## Additional stuff for final project

+### Show off!

+Midterm projects are about exercising what you've learned, gathering feedback from mentors and improving your skills.
+Final projects, on the othe rhand, are about impressing potential employers and people in general.
+So be ambitious and make it look good.

+### Don't underestimate UI/UX coding time

+Your user interface will certainly be *at least* 70% of your code. **Do not underestimate the time you will spend on it** - even if you use an UI library such as [React-Bootstrap](https://react-bootstrap.github.io/).

+### Be lazy!

+You don't need to create everything from scratch - we already know you're capable of building apps.
+Feel free to use libraries and cloud services, as long as they provide something useful for your app.
+This brings us to our next point...

+### Explore things, but timebox

+If you see a cool library or service and you want to make sure it's a good fit, set aside a **fixed** amount of time to try it - a day or an afternoon should do.
+If you can do something usefull with it and think it will save time in your project, go for it!
+On the other hand, if the time to get it up and running exceeds your timebox *or* if the gains are negligible, scrap it.

+### Stay focused!
+Do your MVP first!

+Always!
+You need to have a very good idea of what are the main features and what can be left out.
+Remember this doesn't mean delivering an incomplete app, but a **polished, working app that does what it's supposed to do** with no frills.

+### Test integrations

+Unit testing (i.e. testing individual functions and methods) is nice, but integration tests are *way* more important.
+You should definitely test *interface points* - the areas of your app where the user interacts with it and where your client-side interacts with your API.
+If you're making a SPA, do try to test your API endpoints!

+### Don't do a solo project

+It can be tempting to go solo, but past experience at Lighthouse Labs tells us this isn't a good idea.
+Building a polished app 2 1/2 weeks is no small feat, so having at least two people working together is a must.

 ## BONUS: Git feature branching cheatsheet

 1. Ensure your local `master` is up to date: `git checkout master && git pull origin master`